Blareeeee/Password-Manager/README.md

 Automatically copied to clipboard

-### Linux Specific Setup
+## Linux Specific Setup

-## Ubuntu/Debian
+### Ubuntu/Debian
     sudo apt update
     sudo apt install python3-tk

-## Fedora
+### Fedora
     sudo dnf install python3-tkinter

-## Arch
+### Arch
     sudo pacman -S tk

-### ⚠️Disclaimer
+## ⚠️Disclaimer

 This software is provided "as is", without warranty of any kind.
-The developers are not responsible for any data loss or security breaches.
+The developer is not responsible for any data loss or security breaches.
 Always keep multiple backups of your encrypted data.